 I am glad the US election is over.
 Sure, there is still the legal battle the Trump administration wants to fight, and the fact the press predictions don’t make it official, but I am glad it is over.

-The legal battle is in regards to Trump’s claims of voter fraud, but I think that will be tossed into the trash soon after an appeal is made.
-Rudy Giuliani actually said that the burden of proof is on the election officials to prove whether they had votes that were false or not according to Fox News, which is honestly hilarious.
+The legal battle is in regards to Trump’s claims of voter fraud, but I think they will be tossed into the trash soon after an appeal is made.
+Rudy Giuliani actually said that the burden of proof is on the election officials to prove whether they had votes that were false or not, according to Fox News, which is honestly hilarious.
 I always figured lawyers were super smart people, maybe not him though.
 Shouldn’t the Trump administration have actual evidence of voter fraud and post-dated ballots, rather than appeal to go to court without any evidence?
 It doesn’t take a genius to realize this is futile, and childish.

 According to Project Veritas, a fringe news site, a postal worker in Pennsylvania says he overheard a conversation regarding post-dating ballots, and failing to post-date one for the 3rd of November.
 I mean, this is interesting, and worth looking into for sure, but it is pulling at teeth since hearing a conversation isn’t full blown proof of fraud.
 It is also weird how this guy didn’t take his story to some other news channel.
 But now, pundits like Steve Bannon, Sean Hannity, and Tucker Carlson have shared this with their viewers, despite the horrible reporting of Project Veritas (Yes or no questions, really bro?
 Just tell him what to say why don’tcha).

-Maybe those QAnon people would know more about this, after all, they must know what is going on, Q predicted Biden winning I am sure, so they must have some plan of action.
+Maybe those QAnon people would know more about this; after all, they must know what is going on, Q predicted Biden winning I am sure, so they must have some plan of action.

 Maybe they will resort to outright terrorism to showcase their love for their country and look at it as the fight for freedom or something.